 - We ask that you not bring other family members with you for your appointment, unless they are also being treated.
 The idea here is that we want to limit those coming through the doors to those that are being treated and thus minimize the potential for exposure.

-- We ask that you not linger or lean on the front desk counter and will ask that, if you have not already done so, you leave a credit card number on account.
+- We ask that you not linger or lean on the front desk counter and will ask that, if you have not already done so, you leave a credit card number on the account.
 Your card will then be charged for your appointment when you leave.
 If you need to pay by credit card or check at the time of the appointment, we will have facility to sanitize both using ultraviolet light sanitizers, however we prefer to keep all transactions ‘paperless’ as much as possible.

 - All therapy and rehab equipment will be sanitized or covered with protective coverings before each use.